-‘Outlander’ Season 5 Gets February 2020 Release Date
+‘Outlander’ Season 5 Gets February, 2020, Release Date

 Even though fans will have to wait until February for new episodes STARZ has already dropped a sliver of teaser footage that can be found in a highlight reel of the network’s roster of shows.

-In the brief clip, we see Claire and Jamie together but she has clearly been aged up while Jamie looks as youthful as ever.
+In the brief clip, fans see Claire and Jamie together, but she has clearly been aged up while Jamie looks as youthful as ever.
 As Winter Is Coming notes, the show involves lots of time travel, so that’s a likely reason for the age discrepancy.
-But Outlander fans will likely have to wait until the next season premieres next year for more details on what their beloved characters are up to.
+But Outlander fans will likely have to wait until the season premieres next year for more details on what their beloved characters are up to.